ghsnavely/ansible-aci-lab/ansible/readme.md

-# ansible Lab testing examples
+# Ansible use case examples

-This is where I keep Proof of Concept ansible configuration items for review
+Ansible proof of concept configuration playbooks for different platforms

 ## Current Labs